sacgr/NicoGoldFarmGuid/README.md

 1. Do you need to use tinted glass
 	- No you can use any block that is spawn pref(glass, leths, slabs)
 2. Can it work on a paper server
 	- The design is compatible with standard paper but modification that the server owner dos to the server can change the behavior of it and therefore brake it
+3. Why is there string in the schematic
+	- The sting is placed as a interface layer round the "hat" to avoid priglins from pathinding on to that platform
+4. Why is the armor stand decaying
+	- The problem is that you are using a sword with fire aspect
+5. Can you use sole fire instead of magma blocks
+	- Yes you can, but remember to fireproof the farm firs
 ## Contact Me
 |Method   | link               |
 |--------:|--------------------|
 | Discord | SACGR              |
 | Email   | capas.ros@gmail.com|
 ## To Fixe
 - Fix the charts
 - Add photos
 - update the formating fore of the QnA
 - clerefy placmet instructions